Why Does the US Yield Curve Inversion Matter?

 US Yield Curve Inversion Talking Points:

-- Certain measures of the US Treasury yield curve have started to invert, sparking fears that the US economy is heading towards a recession within the next two years.
+- Certain measures of the US Treasury yield curve have started to invert, sparking fears that the US economy is heading towards a recession within the next year.

 Why Do Investors Look at the Yield Curve?